hahoyer/factorio-mod-ingteb/README.md

 ###known issue:
 - the displayed speed for a worker depends on request (for instance mining or crafting)
 - Large recipe columns are jerky during handcrafts or research completion
 - When using a research queue handler like the one from sonaxaton, ingteb-research may behave strange.
+(As a workaround, you can temporarily use the replacement mod [Improved Research Queue with interface](https://mods.factorio.com/mod/sonaxaton-research-queue-with-interface) instead of [Improved Research Queue](https://mods.factorio.com/mod/sonaxaton-research-queue).)

 **Note: This mod is under development.
 Please be so kind and use the "Discussion" tab to give feedback - especially if you encounter bugs.** Many thanks in advance